lesoto/rv4/README.md

 ## Tutorial

-The docs include an extensive [Tutorial](https://docs.rxresu.me/tutorial) section which outline the features of Reactive Resume and help you through building your first resume on the app.
+The docs include an extensive tutorial to outline the features of Reactive Resume and help you through building your first resume on the app.

-## Build from Source

-For extensive information on how to build the app on your local machine, head over to the docs's [Source Code](https://docs.rxresu.me/source-code) section.

-## Infrastructure
+## Tech Stack

 - [Next.js](https://nextjs.org/), frontend
 - [NestJS](https://nestjs.com/), backend
 - [PostgreSQL](https://www.postgresql.org/), database

-## License

-Reactive Resume is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.